- Home

 Molding placed above a doorway for decorative purposes.

-Baseboard is a board that runs along the bottom of a wall to protect the wall and cover expansion gaps.
-Baseboards also give depth to a room by providing an attractive contrasting color between the flooring and the wall.
+A board that runs along the bottom of a wall to protect the wall and cover expansion gaps.

 Molding applied to the top of a baseboard for decoration.